Youth Leadership Billings

 Community Work Day

-May, exact date TBD (Youth & Adult Leadership work together on community service projects.)
+May 4, 2016: Youth & Adult Leadership work together on community service projects.

 You must submit a photo of yourself upon notification of selection.
 Your photo will be used in the YLB class directory to be published in the Chamber e-newsletter.
 (Submitted photos do not need to be taken professionally.
 A school photo, passport photo or digital photo is acceptable.)

 The deadline to apply for Youth Leadership Billings 2016 has passed and submissions are no longer being accepted.

 Forty (40) participants will be selected to participate in YLB 2016.

 All high school Juniors in Billings, Laurel and Shepherd will receive information on Youth Leadership Billings 2016 from their school counseling office shortly after school is in session this August.

 Applicants will participate in a personal interview at their high school with Adult Leadership Billings alumni.
 Interviews will be scheduled the week following the application deadline.